tldr-pages/tldr/pages/common/git-remote.md

 # git remote

-> Manage set of tracked repositories (“remotes”)
+> Manage set of tracked repositories (“remotes”).

-- Show a list of existing remotes, their names and URL
+- Show a list of existing remotes, their names and URL:

 `git remote -v`

-- Add a remote
+- Add a remote:

 `git remote add {{remote_name}} {{remote_url}}`

-- Change the URL of a remote
+- Change the URL of a remote:

 `git remote set-url {{remote_name}} {{new_url}}`

-- Remove a remote
+- Remove a remote:

 `git remote remove {{remote_name}}`

-- Rename a remote
+- Rename a remote:

 `git remote rename {{old_name}} {{new_name}}`